qmatteoq/AgentCon2025/README.md

-# AgentCon2025
+# AgentCon 2025 - Milan

 AgentCon2025 is a sample project demonstrating advanced orchestration and agent-based scenarios using both C# and Python.
-The project showcases various agent orchestration patterns, plugins, and scenarios, and is designed for educational and demonstration purposes at the AgentCon 2025 event.
+The project showcases various agent orchestration patterns, plugins, and scenarios, and is designed for educational and demonstration purposes at the AgentCon 2025 event in Milan.

 ## Project Structure